 As always, get after it!

-This blog was written by Alex Soller, NIFS Athletic Performance Coach.
+This blog was written by Alex Soller, MS, CSCS, IUPUI Strength and Conditioning Coach and NIFS Trainer.
 To find out more about the NIFS bloggers click here.